Experienced Fresno and San Diego Attorney Provides Guidance Throughout Uncontested Divorce Process

 Divorce does not have to be contentious.
 When both parties are in agreement, the process is a lot simpler and easier.

 A divorce is considered uncontested where there are no disputes regarding major terms of the divorce, such as property division, custody and child support.
 This scenario typically arises where a spouse files the divorce petition and their spouse files a response, but the couple has a written agreement addressing all important issues.
 The agreement must be approved by a judge for the divorce to become final.

-Rebecca Medina provides knowledgeable guidance with uncontested divorce in the Fresno area.
+Rebecca Medina provides knowledgeable guidance with uncontested divorce in the Fresno and San Diego areas.
 She can help you make this difficult transition as smooth as possible for you and your family.

 Benefits of an uncontested divorce

 An uncontested divorce can save you time and money.
 If you and your partner are on speaking terms and can work out an agreement, you’ll have more control over the results.
 In many cases, neither party will need to appear in court.
 Rebecca Medina will walk you through the process and guide you towards a successful resolution.